Google Voice: Features

 While many customers in countries beside the United States have been grandfathered into Google Voice services, the features are reduced and customers are often charged for calls to their own countries.
 Currently Google Voice PC-to-phone calling works only for calls into the United States and Canada or for domestic or international calls from the United States and Canada; Google plans to implement this for other countries, but a time frame has not been released.
-A U.S. telephone number is required to obtain a Google Voice phone number for redirecting incoming calls.
+A U.S. telephone number is required to obtain a Google Voice telephone number for redirecting incoming calls.

 Caller ID

 Google Voice uses the caller's Google Voice number as the CLID on outgoing calls when the user places a call by calling the user's own Google Voice number and using the service's menu choices, or when the web-based account portal is used to place a call.

 Mobile phone applications

 Google Voice applications for Android and iOS can automatically place outgoing calls and texts via the user's Google Voice service.

-Google Voice does not officially support SMS to phone numbers outside of the United States.
+Google Voice does not support SMS to telephone numbers outside of the United States.
 As of 1 June 2010 Google had purposely blocked international texts, with the intention of reintroducing the service once billing systems are in place.